“Agrarian Societies: Culture, Power, History, and Development”

 Anthropology 541a; History 965a; Political Science 779a; Forestry and Environmental Studies 836

-The course meets from 1:30 pm to 5:20 pm Wednesday afternoons during the fall term, at 10 Sachem Street, room 105.
-The first two hours of each meeting are lecture; the final two hours half are discussion.
+The course meets from 1:30 pm to 3:20 pm Wednesday afternoons during the fall term, at 10 Sachem Street, room 105.

 An interdisciplinary examination of agrarian societies, contemporary and historical, Western and non-Western.
 Major analytical perspectives from anthropology, economics, history, political science, and environmental studies are used to develop a meaning-centered and historically grounded account of the transformations of rural society.
 Team taught.

 Any graduate student at Yale is eligible to enroll.
 Undergraduates may also take the course, with the permission of the instructors.
 Regular attendance is expected.